naibarn/SmartSpec/.smartspec/workflows/smartspec_generate_tasks.md

 ---
-description: Generate a SmartSpec v4.0 compliant tasks.md from a SPEC file with auto-detection of supporting files, auto-generation of supplementary documents, and full integration with the SmartSpec ecosystem.
+description: Generate a SmartSpec v5.0 compliant tasks.md from a SPEC file with auto-detection of supporting files (including Prisma schema), auto-generation of supplementary documents, Prisma ↔ OpenAPI consistency validation, and full integration with the SmartSpec ecosystem.
 Supports custom SPEC_INDEX and dry-run mode.
 handoffs:
   - label: Validate Tasks
     agent: smartspec.analyze